Considering St Dunstan’s College for your child? Learn everything you need to know about 11 plus entrance to the school.

 Students wishing to enter the school at 11 plus are required to:

-Additionally, every child will experience a taught lesson at St Dunstan’s.
-During this, they will have to complete a short creative writing task.
+At this stage, candidates will also experience a taught lesson at St Dunstan’s.
 This is rather unusual for 11 plus entry, but children and parents should see it as a unique opportunity.
 Your child can demonstrate their potential, their love for learning and how they thrive in a classroom environment.
 Meanwhile, you can assess how much your child may enjoy the teaching style and how their abilities will be nurtured.

 The trick is for your child to master expressing the very best version of themselves, without answers appearing practised or rehearsed.
 We run individual and group interview practice sessions to help with this.
 Developing answers and building confidence, we provide children with the tools needed to prepare for their interview in an informal, supportive setting.